Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.2/forms/overview.md

 <!-- Boosted mod : design callout -->
 {{< ods-incompatibility-alert >}}
-This form version, with the label that is not above the input field, should not be used because it does not respect the Orange Design System specifications.
+This form version, with the **label** that is **not above the input field**, should not be used because it does not respect the Orange Design System specifications.

 Please refer to the [Forms](https://system.design.orange.com/0c1af118d/p/88ab5b-forms/b/599459) guidelines and to the [Pages](https://system.design.orange.com/0c1af118d/p/20500e-form/b/16bb53) form examples on the Orange Design System website.
 {{< /ods-incompatibility-alert >}}